Superintendent's Compendium

 CFR 2.35(a)(3) – Closures to alcohol.

-• Illegal possession, sale, or use of controlled substances anywhere on the park is prohibited.
+• Illegal possession, sale, or use of controlled substances anywhere in the park is prohibited.

 • Use of alcoholic beverages, except in conjunction with approved special events or written permission from the Superintendent, is prohibited.

-The park is listed in the national Register of Historic Places as a historic property, most standing structures are historic and are located around the parade ground where visitors are directed along walking paths.
-Every effort has been made to keep the buildings, parade ground, and other fort grounds historically accurate so that the visitor is immersed in the circa 1868 timeframe.
-Visitors of all ages come to the park throughout the year to watch living history demonstrations.
-For these reasons, and to comply with Federal and State Laws, prevent user conflict and to protect historic objects and structures, the Superintendent has determined that the consumption and possession of alcohol is inappropriate given the historic purpose for which the park is maintained.
+The park is listed in the national Register of Historic Places as a historic property.
+Efforts are made to interpret the buildings in a historically accurate manner.
+For these reasons, and to comply with Federal and State Laws, to prevent user conflict and to protect historic objects and structures, the Superintendent has determined that proposed consumption and possession of alcohol within the historic site will be reviewed by the Superintendent through the Special Park Uses process.

 36 CFR 2.51 – DEMONSTRATIONS AND DESIGNATED AVAILABLE PARK AREAS